We’re changing our Plusnet Mobile prices and terms

 So what’s changing?

-From 21st July 2020, we’re increasing the price of your plan in line with the Consumer Price Index (CPI) rate of inflation, published by the Office for National Statistics in April.
-The rate is 1.5%.
+From 30th June 2021, we’re increasing the price of your plan in line with the Consumer Price Index (CPI) rate of inflation, published by the Office for National Statistics in April this year plus 3.9%.

 The Consumer Price Index (CPI) rate is a figure released by the Office for National Statistics.
 The CPI is used for purposes such as uprating pensions, wages and benefits and can help in the understanding of inflation on family budgets.
 CPI measures the average price change as a percentage for a basket of 700 different goods and services which households buy.